Rick Stanton: Awards and honours

 Stanton has been called "one of the world's most accomplished cave-divers", "the face of British cave diving," and "the best cave diver in Europe".

 In 2008 Stanton received the EUROTEK "Diver of the Conference Award" for his "significant contribution to advanced and technical diving."

 Stanton's rescue attempt of a diver in a French cave, and assistance in identifying the location of that diver's body, earned him the Royal Humane Society's bronze medal in 2012.
 In 2021 Stanton also received the 'Hero of the Year' award at the West Midland Fire Service's Aspire Awards.

 Stanton was appointed a Member of the Order of the British Empire (MBE) in the 2013 New Year Honours, "For services to Local Government".

+In September 2018 the Thai king granted a royal decoration, the Most Admirable Order of the Direkgunabhorn, to 188 people who were involved in the rescue of the football team—114 foreigners, including Stanton who received the award at First Class (Knight Grand Cross) level, and 74 Thais.
+The official list of recipients was published in the Royal Thai Government Gazette on 21 March 2019.

 In November 2018, Stanton and five other members of the British cave rescue team were given the 2018 Pride of Britain Award for "Outstanding Bravery" for the Tham Luang incident.
 The rescued children attended the award ceremony, in London.
 On 28 December 2018 it was announced that Stanton and Volanthen would receive the George Medal in the 2019 New Year Honours for their roles at Tham Luang.
 Three other members of their team were appointed MBEs and two were awarded the Queen's Gallantry Medal.

 On 21 November 2021 explorer Mark Wood, Chairman of the Great Britain and Ireland Explorers Club Chapter, awarded Stanton a chapter coin in recognition of the role he played in the 2018 Thai cave rescue.

+He has honorary degrees from Coventry University (2019) and the University of Bristol (2022).